Scroll to content

 If you would like anymore information regarding SEAL, please see the following link https://www.theschoolrun.com/what-primary-seal

-Our SEAL topic for Autumn 1 is 'New Beginnings'
+Our SEAL topic for Summer 2 is 'Changes'

-Our 5R topic for this Autumn 1 is 'Respect'
+Our 5R topic for this Summer 2 is 'Relationships'

 Project Evolve: